Why a Weak Rupee Hurts Indian Households and Why Exports Matter More Than Ever

 Export Literacy as Economic Empowerment

 Export capability is not inherited.
 It is learned.
-And this learning cannot remain confined to a few large corporations.
+This learning cannot remain confined to a few large corporations.
 If India is serious about protecting households from inflation and stabilising its currency, global market knowledge must travel downwards to MSMEs, farmers, professionals, and young entrepreneurs.

 Export literacy allows citizens to participate in national stability, not just observe it.